Information about transferring funds to other organisations in the apprenticeship service.

 - work with regional partners

-These funds will be used to pay for the training and assessment cost of the apprenticeships agreed with the receiving employer and will be paid monthly for the duration of the apprenticeship.
+Transferred funds will be used to pay for the training and assessment cost of the apprenticeships agreed with the receiving employer.

-Any employer can receive and use transferred funds, but they have to be registered on the apprenticeship service.
+- sending and receiving employers have to be registered on the apprenticeship service

-A transfer can only be used to pay for training and assessment for apprenticeship standards, and can only be used for new starts.
+- a transfer can only be used to pay for training and assessment for apprenticeship standards

 The sending employer and the receiving employer need to first agree the details of the transfer of funds; for example, which apprenticeship standard, how many apprentices, the cost.